Password Security: How to Create Good Passwords

-So once you pick a passphrase you’ll remember, make it more secure by replacing the letters with symbols or numbers.
-The letter S can become a dollar sign ($), the letter A can become the @ symbol, and the letter E can become the number 3.
+So once you pick a passphrase you’ll remember, increase your password security by replacing the letters with symbols or numbers.
+The letter S can become a dollar sign ($), the letter A can become the @ symbol and the letter E can become the number 3.

 What is an example of a good password?

-Contos also suggests swapping letters with symbols, such as “I ate two pizzas for dinner” but written as “I8twoPi**as4Dinner!” or “I like jazz and bourbon” written as “iL1KEj*zz&B0urb0n.”
+Contos also suggests swapping letters with symbols, such as “I ate two pizzas for dinner” but written as “I8twoPi**as4Dinner!” or “I like jazz and bourbon” written as “[email protected]&B0urb0n.”

 Lengthy and complicated passwords will protect your online accounts, but “the risk you run with good passwords is that they can end up being too good,” says Chris Pierson, CEO of the cybersecurity company BlackCloak.
 If your passwords are difficult to remember, you might be tempted to write them down or reuse them for multiple accounts, which exposes your info to hackers.

 Knowing all the bad things hackers can do with just your email address or phone number, you can probably imagine how much damage they can inflict with your passwords.
 That’s why experts recommend using an encrypted password vault program, also known as a password manager, to store your passwords.

 Think of a password manager as a safe that holds all your valuables.
 You just need to remember the code to the safe—a single strong password—to gain access to a list of your hard-to-remember passwords.